The Complete Guide to Prompt Optimization Techniques for LLMs (2026)

 Is prompt optimization the same as fine-tuning an AI model?

-What's the fastest way to improve the quality of my AI outputs without learning prompt engineering from scratch?
+What is the fastest way to improve AI output quality without learning prompt engineering?